Developmental Psychology is a fascinating field of study that investigates the

 -

-emphasis on the physical, emotional, cognitive, and social
+on the physical, emotional, cognitive, and social dimensions of

 -

-delays or disorders, exhibiting how the theories of developmental
+disorders, exhibiting how the theories of developmental psychology can

 -

-like programs for early childhood education, highlighting the
+programs for early childhood education, highlighting the real-world impact

 Current Trends and Challenges in Developmental Psychology